- Register Today! Jang Seeder: How to Maximize Its Potential

 - Rose Creek Farms (Selmer, TN)

-Following the presentation, Vegetable Product Technicians Daniel Yoder and Rachel Katz join Blake, Charlotte, and Wes to answer your questions about what to do when conditions get torrid or sultry!
+Following the presentation, Vegetable Product Techs Daniel Yoder and Rachel Katz join the Southern Territory Reps to take questions and discuss options and practices that can be useful when conditions get torrid or sultry!

 The entire presentation runs approximately 1 hour, followed by the Q&A session.